junxit/us-congress-bills-112/bill.md

   >   - **(3)** assist and coordinate, where appropriate, with State, tribal, and local government agencies, programs, and regional efforts that address marine and freshwater harmful algal blooms and hypoxia, including the development and implementation of appropriate response plans, strategies, and tools;
   >   - **(4)** identify additional research, development, and demonstration needs and priorities relating to understanding, detection, monitoring, prediction, prevention, control, mitigation, and response to marine and freshwater harmful algal blooms and hypoxia;
   >   - **(5)** ensure the development and use of methods and technologies to protect the ecosystems affected by marine and freshwater harmful algal blooms and hypoxia;
+  >   - **(6)** encourage the appropriate exchange of research information with other countries in order to better mitigate, control, and respond to marine and freshwater harmful algal blooms;
-  >   - **(6)** coordinate existing education programs to improve public understanding and awareness of the causes, impacts, and mitigation efforts for marine and freshwater harmful algal blooms and hypoxia;
+  >   - **(7)** coordinate existing education programs to improve public understanding and awareness of the causes, impacts, and mitigation efforts for marine and freshwater harmful algal blooms and hypoxia;
-  >   - **(7)** provide resources to assist in the training of State, tribal, and local water and coastal resource managers in the methods and technologies for detecting, monitoring, controlling, mitigating, and responding to the effects of marine and freshwater harmful algal blooms and hypoxia events;
+  >   - **(8)** provide resources to assist in the training of State, tribal, and local water and coastal resource managers in the methods and technologies for detecting, monitoring, controlling, mitigating, and responding to the effects of marine and freshwater harmful algal bloom and hypoxia events;
-  >   - **(8)** oversee the development, review, and periodic updating of the Plan; and
+  >   - **(9)** oversee the development, review, and periodic updating of the Plan;
-  >   - **(9)** administer peer-reviewed, merit-based competitive grant funding to support—
+  >   - **(10)** administer peer-reviewed, merit-based, competitive grant funding to support—
   >     - **(A)** the projects maintained and established by the Program; and
-  >     - **(B)** the research and management needs and priorities identified in the Plan.
+  >     - **(B)** the research and management needs and priorities identified in the Plan; and
+  >   - **(11)** encourage the development of innovative concepts for the beneficial utilization of—
+  >     - **(A)** biomass from harmful algal blooms that have been removed from the natural system; and
+  >     - **(B)** the growth of certain biofuel crops that reduce runoff that causes harmful algal blooms.
   > - **(c)** *Cooperative efforts* The Under Secretary shall work cooperatively and avoid duplication of efforts with other offices, centers, and programs within NOAA and other agencies represented on the Task Force, States, tribes, and nongovernmental organizations concerned with marine and freshwater aquatic issues related to harmful algal blooms and hypoxia.
-  > - **(d)** *Freshwater program* With respect to the freshwater aspects of the Program, the Administrator and the Under Secretary, through the Task Force, shall carry out the duties otherwise assigned to the Under Secretary under this section, excluding the activities described in subsection (e).
-The Administrator’s participation under this subsection shall include—
+  > - **(d)** *Freshwater program*
+  >   - **(1)** *In general* With respect to the freshwater aspects of the Program, the Administrator and the Under Secretary, through the Task Force, shall carry out the duties otherwise assigned to the Under Secretary under this section, excluding the activities described in subsection (e).
+  >   - **(2)** *Participation* The Administrator’s participation under this subsection shall include—
-  >   - **(1)** research on the ecology of freshwater harmful algal blooms;
+  >     - **(A)** research on the ecology of freshwater harmful algal blooms;
-  >   - **(2)** monitoring of and event response to freshwater harmful algal blooms in lakes, rivers, estuaries, and reservoirs; and
+  >     - **(B)** monitoring of and event response to freshwater harmful algal blooms in lakes, rivers, estuaries (including their tributaries), and reservoirs; and
-  >   - **(3)** mitigation and control of freshwater harmful algal blooms.
+  >     - **(C)** mitigation and control of freshwater harmful algal blooms.
+  >   - **(3)** *Nonduplication* The Administrator shall ensure that activities carried out under this Act shall focus on new approaches to addressing freshwater harmful algal blooms and are not duplicative of existing research and development programs authorized by this or any other Act.
+  >   - **(4)** *Report* Not later than 1 year after the date of enactment of the Harmful Algal Bloom and Hypoxia Research and Control Amendments Act of 2011, the Administrator shall prepare and transmit to the Committee on Science, Space, and Technology of the House of Representatives a report containing—
+  >     - **(A)** a detailed budget explanation for all of the activities conducted by the Administrator under this Act; and
+  >     - **(B)** a description of how such activities reduce the effects of freshwater harmful algal blooms and improve water quality.
   > - **(e)** *NOAA Activities* As part of the program under this section, the Under Secretary shall—
   >   - **(1)** maintain existing peer-reviewed competitive grant programs at NOAA relating to marine and freshwater harmful algal blooms and hypoxia;
   >   - **(2)** conduct marine and freshwater harmful algal bloom and hypoxia event response activities; and